 - Reviewing management reports

-To assess FNB’s risk in regard to customer information, the bank will:
+To assess FNBA’s risk in regard to customer information, the bank will:

 - Identify foreseeable internal and external threats that could result in unauthorized use, alteration, or destruction of customer information or information systems.

 - Assess the potential damages of these threats, considering the sensitivity of the customer information

 - Assess the sufficiency of policies, procedures, information systems, and other arrangements in place to control risks.

 - FNBA will implement the following security procedures, as appropriate:

 - Access controls on customer information, including controls to prevent pretext calling, which is when unauthorized individuals seek to obtain information by fraudulent means;